qdrant/landing_page/qdrant-landing/content/blog/qdrant-colpali.md

 4. **Batch Uploading Vectors:** Use a retry checkpoint to handle any exceptions during indexing.
 Batch processing allows you to adjust batch size based on available GPU resources.
 5. **Query Processing and Search:** Encode queries as multivectors for Qdrant.
 Set up rescoring and oversampling to fine-tune accuracy while optimizing speed.

+### Results

 > In our testing, the search time was reduced to 0.81 seconds.

 This is significantly faster than with Scalar Quantization, and we still retrieved the top document matches with remarkable accuracy.

+However, keep in mind that this is just a quick experiment.
+Performance may vary, so it's important to test Binary Quantization on your own datasets to see how it performs for your specific use case.

+That said, it's promising to see Binary Quantization maintaining search quality while potentially offering performance improvements with ColPali.

 ## Future Directions with ColPali
 ![Qdrant and Colpali](/blog/qdrant-colpali/qdrant-colpali-2.png)